 Located just south of downtown Columbus, German Village is one of the most atmospheric neighborhoods in the Midwest.
 Originally built by German settlers in the mid-1800s, the lovingly restored brick houses, shops, streets and sidewalks are full of historic charm and modern swank.
-It’s here that the 32-room Book Loft has been a favorite location to wander for generations, Helen Winnemore’s carries modern American crafts and Caterina stocks fine European wares.
+It’s here that the 32-room Book Loft has been a favorite location to wander for generations.
+In addition, Helen Winnemore’s carries modern American crafts and Caterina stocks fine European wares.

 Among her favorite shops?
 Vintage Antiques, Wildwood Gourmet Market and Mass Avenue Knitting.
 She also mentioned the abundance of locally owned dining establishments.

-Massachusetts Avenue, or “Mass Ave” as it’s known locally, is a five-block cultural district just northeast of downtown and packer with eclectic shops, theaters, galleries and dining.
+Massachusetts Avenue, or “Mass Ave” as it’s known locally, is a five-block cultural district just northeast of downtown.
+It’s packed with eclectic shops, theaters, galleries and dining.
 Wagner likes the variety and the fact that the neighborhood, which is termed “45 degrees from ordinary,” is conveniently located and “very walkable.”
 Shops include Mass Ave Toys, Silver in the City, Arts-A-Poppin and Global Gifts, among many others.